fabohax/4v4/README.md

 ![4V4 NFT Marketplace on Stacks](./4v4-screenshot.png)

-**4V4** is a digital playground for 3D avatars, built on the Stacks blockchain.
-This full-stack dApp enables users to mint, list, and trade 3D avatars as NFTs using STX or other SIP-010 tokens—plus future support for sBTC.
-It demonstrates how to build scalable and expressive NFT platforms using Clarity smart contracts, Next.js, and the Hiro Platform.
+**4V4** is a digital playground for 3D mods, built on the Stacks blockchain.
+This full-stack dApp enables users to mint, list, and trade 3D models as NFTs using L2 satoshis.
+It demonstrates how to build scalable and expressive NFT platforms using Clarity smart contracts, Next.js, and Hiro.

 ⚠️ This project is intended for development purposes only.
 Contracts have not been audited for production.